Merge Sort

 Note: the task's aim might varies with scenarios. e.g. a bulk of sorted arrays reside in memory has to merge into an array with randomly filled elements; therefore, the actual implementation is not definite.

-Though the abstract details are the same, the top-down MergeSort and bottom-up MergeSort are two different implementations of MergeSort.
+Though the abstract details are the same, the and are two different implementations of .
 The first one is suitable for education for its simplicity while the second one has a slightly better performance and widely adopted in many libraries.

 It is a common practice to use such a recursive approach: